-UK medical schools require students to sit either the UK Clinical Aptitude Test (UKCAT) or the Biomedical Admissions Test (BMAT) prior to application.
-Whilst a significantly larger number of Universities require the UKCAT, many students will opt to sit both tests in order to increase the number of courses they could potentially apply for.
+UK medical and dental schools require students to sit either the University Clinical Aptitude Test (UCAT, previously called UKCAT) or the Biomedical Admissions Test (BMAT) prior to application.
+Whilst a significantly larger number of Universities require the UCAT, many students will opt to sit both tests in order to increase the number of courses they could potentially apply for.
 A list of courses requiring BMAT can be found here, whilst a list of courses requiring UKCAT can be found here.

-Candidates either sit the standard UKCAT or the UKCATSEN (Special Educational Needs) if they are entitled to additional time due to a documented medical condition or disability.
+Candidates either sit the standard UCAT or the UCATSEN (Special Educational Needs) if they are entitled to additional time due to a documented medical condition or disability.

 BMAT Test Format